Surrogacy for Single Men: What to Know

 A surrogate carrying a baby for a single man

 Surrogate selection matters in every surrogacy journey.
 For single intended fathers, a few considerations go beyond the standard screening checklist.
+See our guide on what to consider when selecting a surrogate for the full picture.

 Openness to Single Parenting

 Not every surrogate has experience working with a solo intended parent.
 Some prefer the dynamic of supporting a couple.
 Ask your agency directly how many single-father journeys each prospective surrogate has been involved in, and whether she has specifically discussed the arrangement with her own family.
-A surrogate who is enthusiastic about supporting your family structure is a better match than one who is open to it.
+A surrogate who is enthusiastic about supporting your family structure is a better match than one who is merely open to it.

 Communication Style and Frequency